FASTR-Analytics/fastr-slide-builder/core_content/m7_results_communication/m7_2_data_visualization_communication.md

 paginate: true
 ---

-# Data Visualization, Communication & Message Development
+## 7.2 Data Visualization, Communication & Message Development

----

-## Content Coming Soon
+*Content to be developed*

 This section will cover:
 - Principles of effective data visualization
-- Tailoring communications for different audiences
+- Tailoring messages to different audiences
-- Developing key messages from analysis results
-- Creating compelling data stories
+- Creating compelling narratives from data

----
+- Best practices for presenting findings